 Our future revenue and overall results of operations require us to successfully bid on new contracts and, in particular, contracts for large greenfield projects, which are frequently subject to competitive bidding processes.
-Our revenue from major projects depends in part on the level of capital expenditures in some of our principal end markets, including the energy, chemical processing and power generation industries.
+Our revenue from major projects depends in part on the level of capital expenditures in some of our principal end markets, particularly in the infrastructure vertical, which includes our data solutions and power utilities businesses.
 The number of such projects we win in any year fluctuates, and is dependent upon the number of projects available and our ability to bid successfully for such projects.
 Contract proposals and negotiations are complex and frequently involve a lengthy bidding and selection process, which is affected by a number of factors, such as competitive position, market conditions, financing arrangements and required governmental approvals.
 If negative market conditions arise, or if we fail to secure adequate financial arrangements or required governmental approvals, we may not be able to pursue particular projects or win new contracts, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.